brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Day 6
 #### Rest Day

-this was the end of Andre & Anton's trip so they descended with a differnet group.
-The rest of is had a relaxed day of eating, packing and chatting.
-We packed roughly 6kg of food each for the higher camps and also filled 5L of water because Camp 1 had no reliable source left after the heat.
+This was the end of Andre & Anton's trip so they descended with a different group.
+The rest of us had a relaxed day of eating, packing and chatting.
+We packed 6kg of food each for the higher camps and also filled 5L of water because Camp 1 had no reliable source after the heat.
+Marcelo went over our plan for the coming days and how that fit with the weather forecast.

 That evening we walked to a turquoise lake for a swim where Francois cut his foot on some rocks.
-Dinner was a huge barbecue and I spent hours talking with Alex about his ambitious goal of climbing the highest point in every country.
-This was roughly number 10 of the 197, and it was his first test of high altitude.
+Dinner was a huge barbecue and I spent hours talking with Alex about his goal of climbing the highest point in every country.
+This was roughly number 10 of the 197 for him, and it was his first test of high altitude.
 It's a particularly ambitious goal.

-Most people drank wine with dinner every night, but I mostly avoided it and focused on hydration instead.
-I was consistently drinking around 5L a day, mostly with electrolytes.
+Dinner tonight was an amazing asado (Argentinian BBQ).
+Most people drink wine with dinner every night, but I mostly avoided it and focused on hydration instead.
+I was consistently drinking my 5L a day, mostly with electrolytes.
+In the evening we explored the wider camp which has the worlds highest art gallery, but it wasn't too late of a night.

 <p align="center" width="100%">
     <img width="300" src="/images/aconcagua6.jpeg">